Young Artist Program in Violin or Viola

 Daily in-person only program includes:

-• Daily public Master Class (half-hour per student) with David Gillham (BC)
+• Daily public Master Class (half-hour per student) with Jerzy Kaplanek (ON) or Christine Vlajk (ON)

 • Daily Master Class includes piano collaborator (if required, and rehearsal before classes begin)